Vietnam to mix doses of Pfizer, AstraZeneca COVID-19 vaccines | Health

 Several countries, including Canada, Spain, and South Korea, have already approved such dose-mixing mainly due to concerns about rare and potentially fatal blood clots linked to the AstraZeneca vaccine.
 A Spanish study found the Pfizer-AstraZeneca combination was highly safe and effective, according to preliminary results.

-Vietnam said on Tuesday it would soon receive 1.5 million doses of the AstraZeneca vaccine donated by Australia.
-Vietnam also said on Tuesday it would receive an additional batch of one million AstraZeneca doses from Japan this week.
+Before May 2021, it had recorded less than 3,000 coronavirus cases in total.
+Its caseload is now 34,500, with 130 deaths.
+Vietnam said on Tuesday it would soon receive 1.5 million doses of the AstraZeneca vaccine donated by Australia and an additional batch of one million doses of the vaccine from Japan this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)